wende/elchemy/README.md

 - **Type inference:** Powerful type inference means you rarely have to annotate types.
 Everything gets checked for you by the compiler
 - **Easy and type-safe interop**: You can call Elixir/Erlang without any extra boiler-plate.
 All the calls you make are checked in terms of type-safety as thoroughly as possible
 - **All the best of Elm and Elixir**: Elchemy inherits what's best in Elm - type safety, inference and extreme expressiveness, but also what's best in Elixir - Doc-tests, tooling and obviously the entire BEAM platform.
 - **Nearly no runtime errors** - Elchemy's type system **eliminates almost all runtime errors**.
-With a shrinking set of edge cases, your entire app will be as safe as the parts written in Elixir are.
+With a shrinking set of edge cases, your entire app is safe.
+Embedded Elixir can cause such rare edge cases.
 - **Beautiful and fully readable output** - The produced code is idiomatic, performant and can be easily read and analyzed without taking a single look at the original source.

 # Patch notes